-- (a) reasonably fit for the purpose for which it was intended; and - (b) of such a nature and quality that it can reasonably be expected to achieve the expressed or implied purpose. - (2) The Guarantee referred to in subsection (1) does not apply where - - (a) the consumer does not rely on the supplier's skill or judgment; or - (b) it is unreasonable for the consumer to rely on the supplier's skill or judgment. - 54.
-(1) Where a service is supplied to a consumer there is a guarantee that the service will be completed within a reasonable time in any case where the time for the service to be carried out is not -
+- 53. (1) Where a service is supplied to a consumer there is a guarantee that the service, and any product resulting from the service, will be - - (a) reasonably fit for the purpose for which it was intended; and - (b) of such a nature and quality that it can reasonably be expected to achieve the expressed or implied purpose. - (2) The Guarantee referred to in subsection (1) does not apply where - - (a) the consumer does not rely on the supplier's skill or judgment; or - (b) it is unreasonable for the consumer to rely on the supplier's skill or judgment.